Subsistit in

 Subsistit in ("subsists in") is a Latin phrase which appears in Lumen gentium, the document on the church from the Second Vatican Council of the Catholic Church.
 Since the council, the reason for use of the term "subsists in" rather than simply "is" has been disputed.
 Generally, those who see little or no change in church teaching in Vatican II insist on the equivalence of subsistit in and "is".
 Those who point to a new, ecumenical thrust in Vatican II insist that the term was introduced as a compromise after much discussion, and acknowledges new elements in the council's teaching.

 The context of the statement is (emphasis added):

 This is a debate about externals, the institutional integrity of a church, the fullness of the means of salvation.
-"There is no question of denying that a non-Catholic community, perhaps lacking much in the order of means, can achieve a higher degree of communion in the life of Christ in faith, hope and love than many a Catholic community".

-Development of doctrine
+Overview

 Issue

 The correct meaning of "subsists in" has important implications for how the Catholic Church views itself and its relations with other Christian communities and other religions.
 Questions have been raised about whether Lumen gentium altered the longstanding phrase according to which the Church of Christ is (Latin est) the Catholic Church.

-Mystici corporis Christi namely states: "this true Church of Jesus Christ" and "the Mystical Body of Christ" is "the One, Holy, Catholic, Apostolic and Roman Church".
+Mystici corporis Christi states: "this true Church of Jesus Christ" and "the Mystical Body of Christ" is "the One, Holy, Catholic, Apostolic and Roman Church".
 This position was later reaffirmed in Humani generis.

 Lumen gentium does recognize that other Christian ecclesial communities have elements of sanctification and of truth.
 And the Council used the traditional term "Church"— in the sense of "particular Church" and not "universal Church"— to refer to the Eastern Churches not in full communion with the Catholic Church.
 "These Churches", it says, "although separated from us, yet possess true sacraments and above all, by apostolic succession, the priesthood and the Eucharist, whereby they are linked with us in closest intimacy".

 The Catholic Church used both the "subsists in" and "is" formula in the Second Vatican Council, stating in the Decree on the Eastern Churches: "The Holy Catholic Church, which is the Mystical Body of Christ, is made up of the faithful who are organically united in the Holy Spirit by the same faith, the same sacraments and the same government".